nfb77/nfb77.github.io/README.md

     <p> Nicc's research explores how logics of financialization and globalization housing inequality.
 Focusing on the political of contemporary urban governance, Nicc looks to investigate the relations between knowledge production, markets, policy, and inequality.</p>

-    <p>With experience working for the Tennessee Department of Treasury, the U.S. Federal Reserve Board of Governors, and running for political office in Tennessee, Nicc is investigates how state agents understand and attempt to address economic inequality.</p>
+    <p>With experience working for the Tennessee Department of Treasury, the U.S. Federal Reserve Board of Governors, and running for political office in Tennessee, Nicc is investigates how state agents come to understand and attempt to address economic inequality.</p>

 <div class="spacer"></div>